jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

-Additionally, we map `Customer` objects to the "*/Customers*" Region using Spring Data for VMware GemFire’s (SDG) [`@Region`](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/mapping/annotation/Region.html) annotation.
+Additionally, we map `Customer` objects to the "*/Customers*" Region using [spring-data-gemfire-name]’s [`@Region`](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/mapping/annotation/Region.html) annotation.

-The `@Region` annotation tells Spring Data where to persist and access `Customer` objects in VMware GemFire.
+The `@Region` annotation tells Spring Data where to persist and access `Customer` objects in [vmware-gemfire-name].
 It is basically equivalent to JPA’s `@javax.persistence.Table` annotation.

 Additionally, we annotate the `Long id` field with Spring Data’s `@org.springframework.data.annotation.Id` annotation.
-This designates the `id` field as the identifier, or in VMware GemFire’s case, the "key" since a Region is a key/value store.
-In fact, VMware GemFire’s [`Region`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/Region.html) interface implements the `java.uti.Map` interface making it a `Map` data structure.
+This designates the `id` field as the identifier, or in [vmware-gemfire-name]’s case, the "key" since a Region is a key/value store.
+In fact, [vmware-gemfire-name]’s [`Region`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/Region.html) interface implements the `java.uti.Map` interface making it a `Map` data structure.